The Society for Historical Archaeology Publications Style Guide

 For publication in Historical Archaeology or other publications of the Society for Historical Archaeology, please follow these instructions:

 • Do not format the text so that it looks like the journal.
-Minimize all formatting except for the requirements listed in this guide.
+Minimize all formatting except for the requirements listed in this Turn off “Track Changes.”
+Set paper size to “Letter” (8.5 × 11 in.).
+Set margins to 1 in. on all sides.
+Set “Spacing” to “Single,” with 0 pt. before and after each line.
+Set document to “Align Left.”
 Do not add section, page, or artificial line breaks.
 The compositor will convert your manuscript electronically, so additional formatting will be lost or be an obstruction to copyediting and layout.

-• Use normal style and a standard font throughout; Times New Roman 12-point is preferable.
-If you are familiar with the style commands in your word-processing software, please use “normal”style exclusively.
-You may use italics (or underlining) and “all caps” when specified in this guide.
-Do not use, for example, superscript with numbers (use 18th, not 18th), bold, small caps, or different sizes of fonts.
+• Use normal style and a standard font throughout; Times New Roman 12 point is preferred.
+If you are familiar with the style commands in your word-processing software, please use “normal” style You may use italics and “all caps” when specified in this guide.
+Do not use, for example, a superscript with numbers (18th, not 18th), bold (bold is added for headings at the copyediting stage; see changes to those requirements below), small caps, or different sizes of fonts.
 You may have to override the automatic formatting in your software.

 • Use one space between all sentences.
-Colons will also be followed by one space, except in reference citations where there are no following spaces (1989:102–103).
-Please do not use a universal search function to change spacing, which can result in errors.
+A colon will also be followed by one space, except in reference citations where there are no following spaces (1989:102–103).

-• Use American spelling for any words in English but use appropriate diacritical marks (ç ú Ø) and italics for words in other languages.
+• Use American spelling for any words in English, but use appropriate diacritical marks (ç, ú, Ø, etc.) and italics for words in other languages.

-• Use a comma in a series of three or more items (explorers, settlers, and natives) and place all commas and periods inside of the final quotation marks.
-(He said, “Let’s go.”)
+• Use a comma in a series of three or more items (explorers, settlers, and traders) and place all commas and periods within the final quotation marks.
+(He said: “Let’s go.”)
 (The whole effect, including the “landscape,” was horrible.)

 • Check references for completeness.
-In general, answer the question, “how could this reference be found?”
+In general, answer the question: “How can the reader find this reference?”
 Use this manual for guidance.
 Do not assume the reader has the knowledge or that information is obvious.
-Editors can remove redundant or extra information if needed.
-Do not forget to include city/state or city/province or city/country (regardless of the familiarity of the city), location of repositories or sponsoring agencies, full names of authors, dates of publication, etc. Avoid using authors’ initials (unless author prefers this) or n.d. for “no date” (make an educated guess).
-See sections VI, VII for reference guidelines.
+Editors can remove redundant or extra information if Do not forget to include city/state or city/province or city/country (regardless of the familiarity of the city); location of repositories, sponsoring agencies, or publishers; full names of authors; dates of publication, etc. Avoid using authors’ initials (unless the author prefers this) or “n.d.” for “no date” (make an educated guess and place the year in square brackets to indicate it is an estimate).
+See sections VI and VII for reference guidelines.

 • Crosscheck each reference, table, and figure in the text.
 Be sure there is a one-to-one correspondence to the actual tables and text references; to the actual figures, the figure captions, and the text references; and to the reference list and text references.
+Figures and tables must be cited in numerical order.
 Most manuscript errors occur here because authors add and delete references, tables, and figures during the writing and editing process.

 Back to Top